FHL1998/ME5406_FrozenLake_FHL/README.md

    * Environment
         * `Environment.py`.
 This file contains the relative operations to build the frozen lake environment.
    * Tkinter GUI
         * `GUI.py`.
-This file contains the canvas settings, items representation and etc.
+This file is used for Tkinter and contains the canvas settings, items representation and etc.

  ## Project Execution ![maven](https://img.shields.io/badge/Project-Execution-important)
  > For the project execution, the prior preparation is the modification of parameters in `utils/Parameters.py`